Employee assistance program: Taking shape

 In 1962, The Kemper Group introduced a program to address alcoholic rehabilitation and later expanded the program to address the needs of the families of their employees as well.
 Including the families broaden the programs services to deal with marital, emotional, financial, legal, and drug abuse problems.
 In 1969, Senator Harold Hughes would introduce a bill called The Hughes Act.
 Sen. Hughes felt that there was a great lack of federal and state involvement in the treatment of alcoholism.
 In 1970, Congress would pass the Federal Comprehensive Alcohol Abuse and Alcoholism Prevention Treatment and Rehabilitation Act creating the National Institute on Alcoholism and Alcohol Abuse (NIAAA).
 States would then soon begin to follow suit and denounce public intoxication and began treating alcoholism as a disease.
 The NIAAA priority would be to begin researching and treating alcoholism.
 They were also focused on providing states with grants to hire and train EAP specialist.

 In the 1970s, the Occupational Alcoholism Bureau formed by the National Council on Alcoholism (NCA) and the Association of Labor and Management Administrators and Consultants on Alcoholism (ALMACA) helped to spread EAP concepts.
 They did this by distributing information, giving conferences and seminars, increasing the knowledge of professionals and the community.
 A number of treatment centers would also grow after the passing of the Hughes Act.
 These centers have EAP specialist on site to help in the rehabilitation processes.
 It is not known the exact amount of treatment centers in the United States.

 Economic crisis cutbacks

-Employee Assistance Programs would see a significant shift during the economic crisis of the 1980s.
-During this time, the government was forced to create cutbacks for programs.
-This would cause for mental health public agencies, treatment centers, and private counseling firms to survive by partnering with industry wanting to enter the EAP field.
-This though would also cause the effectiveness of the programs to come into question.
+Employee Assistance Programs would see a significant shift during the austerity of the 1980s.
+During this time, the conservative Reagan-led government cut funding for many beneficial programs.
+This forced mental health public agencies, treatment centers, and private counseling firms to survive by partnering with industry wanting to enter the EAP field.
+This caused the effectiveness of the programs to come into question.
 The cutbacks began to affect the training of the EAP specialist and their effectiveness.
 The situations of workers also began to change at this time.
 People were also having to wait in lines, and were having to search for work due to the crisis.